chxy95/HDRTVNet/README.md

 6. [Visualization](#visualization)

 ### Dataset
-We conduct a dataset using videos with 4K resolutions under HDR10 standard and their counterpart SDR versions from Youtube.
+We conduct a dataset using videos with 4K resolutions under HDR10 standard (10-bit, Rec.2020, PQ) and their counterpart SDR versions from Youtube.
 The dataset consists of a training set with 1235 image pairs and a test set with 117 image pairs.
 Please refer to the paper for the details on the processing of the dataset.
-The dataset can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1TwXnBzeV6TlD3zPvuEo8IQ) (code: 6qvu) or [OneDrive](https://uofmacau-my.sharepoint.com/:f:/g/personal/yc17494_umac_mo/Ep6XPVP9XX9HrZDUR9SmjdkB-t1NSAddMIoX3iJmGwqW-Q?e=dNODeW) (code: HDRTVNet).
+The dataset can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1TwXnBzeV6TlD3zPvuEo8IQ) (access code: 6qvu) or [OneDrive](https://uofmacau-my.sharepoint.com/:f:/g/personal/yc17494_umac_mo/Ep6XPVP9XX9HrZDUR9SmjdkB-t1NSAddMIoX3iJmGwqW-Q?e=dNODeW) (access code: HDRTVNet).

-We also provide the original Youtube links of these videos, which can be found in this [file](https://raw.githubusercontent.com/chxy95/HDRTVNet/master/links.txt).
+We also provide the original Youtube links of these videos, which can be found in this [file](https://raw.githubusercontent.com/chxy95/HDRTVNet/master/video_links.txt).
 Note that we cannot provide the download links since we do not have the copyright to distribute. **Please download this dataset only for academic use.**

 ### Configuration